Lorentzian distance functions in contact geometry: Introduction

 satisfies $\alpha(X_t^{\phi})>0$ for all $t$.
 Note that this definition only depends on the co-orientation defined by the contact form $\alpha$.
 Similarly $\phi_t$ is called \textit{non-negative} if $\alpha(X_t^{\phi})\geq 0$.
 This induces two relations on $\mathrm{Cont}_0(M)$ by

 and

 The relations $\llcurly$ and $\preccurlyeq$ turn $\mathrm{Cont}_0(M)$ into a causal space (see \cite{Kunzinger}).

 The properties of the relations on $\mathrm{Cont}_0(M)$ resemble properties of the chronological and causal relation in Lorentzian geometry.
+Moreover as we will show, one can define an analogue of the Lorentzian distance function on the group $\mathrm{Cont}_0(M)$.

 Let $(N,g)$ be a smooth time-oriented Lorentzian manifold, that is a manifold $N$ with a smooth pseudo-Riemannian metric of signature $(1,n)$ and the choice of a vector field $X$ such that $g(X,X)<0$.
 A tangent vector $v\in TN$ is called \textit{future pointing timelike} if $g(v,v)<0$ and $g(v,X)< 0$ and future pointing causal if $g(v,v)\leq 0$ and $g(v,X)< 0$.
 A smooth curve $\gamma(t)$ is called future pointing timelike (causal) if $\gamma'(t)$ is future pointing timelike (causal) for all $t$.
 This induces two relations on $N$.
 The chronological relation

 and the causal relation

 Most causal properties of $(N,g)$ can be phrased in terms of the chronological (causal) future/past of the points in $N$:

 A natural topology on $N$ related to $g$ is the interval (Alexandrov) topology whose basis is given by the open 'intervals' $I^+(p)\cap I^-(q)$ of the chronological relation.
 The interval topology coincides with the manifold topology of $N$ iff the Lorentzian manifold is \textit{strongly causal}, i.e. iff for every open $U\subset N$ there exists a causally convex open $V\subset U$ (\cite{Minguzzi2}).